ENG2304 – The Romantic Period

-ENG2304 is a seminar-based course, meaning that seminars consist primarily of student-driven literary discussion.
-This means that while it is fine to prefer listening over talking, you should be prepared to contribute to discussions throughout the semester.
+ENG2304 is a seminar based course, meaning that it consist primarily of student driven literary discussion.
+While it is fine to prefer listening over talking, you should be prepared to contribute to discussions throughout the semester.
 The more of your week you spend exploring the set texts yourself (or in discussion with your fellow students), the more learning outcome you will get from the seminars.

 Submit assignments in Inspera